gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerConfiguration.md

 ```

 ### -Enforce

+Note: This parameter is available only with the current preview version of the scanner and replaces the previous *Type* parameter.

 Specifies whether the scanner only logs the files that meet the conditions in the Azure Information Protection policy without applying the corresponding label (the installation default setting), or applies the label:

 - Off: Scans the data repositories in the "what if" mode, to log results only, without setting the classification or protection that the corresponding label would apply.